Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-People with cancer, and even their family members, often fall into feelings of depression.
-That's pretty understandable given the thoughts of amazing dreams and bright futures that are now at stake.
+People with cancer, and even their loved ones, often fall into depression.
+It may appear like feelings of sadness, and that's understandable given the fears and anxiety about whether the person would survive, the thoughts of amazing dreams and bright futures that are now at stake.

 But the relationship between cancer and depression isn't merely a feeling.
-Studies show that depression and anxiety may lead to cancer, and vice versa.
+Studies show that depression may cause cancer, just as cancer may pull one into depression.
+Sadly, depression coexisting with cancer may increase the risk of death by up to 39%.

 The Link between Cancer and Depression